Naci Bostancı

 Mehmet Naci Bostancı (born 2 August 1957) is a Turkish politician and academic who currently serves as the Deputy Speaker of the Grand National Assembly along with Şafak Pavey, Koray Aydın and Yurdusev Özsökmenler as of 9 July 2015.
 He was formerly one of the five parliamentary group leaders of the Justice and Development Party (AKP), having served as an AKP Member of Parliament for the electoral district of Amasya since the 2011 Turkish general election.

 Early life and career

 Mehmet Naci Bostancı was born in Amasya on 2 August 1957 and graduated from Ankara University Faculty of Political Science in 1980.
 He did a Master's degree and a Doctorate at Istanbul University Institute of Social Sciences.
 He worked as a columnist for the Türkiye Günlüğü and Birikim magazines as well as the Zaman newspaper.

 Academic career

 Bostancı became the chief advisor to the Rector of Gazi University, Rıza Ayhan and later became the head of the Public Relations and Presentation branch of Gazi University's Faculty of Communications, serving between 1998 and 2004.
 On 11 March 2009, he became the Dean of the Gazi University Faculty of Communications, serving until 10 March 2011.
-He resigned from his position to contest the upcoming 2011 general election.
+He resigned from his position to contest the 2011 general election.